 Anxiety and divorce go together.
 In fact, I think anxiety and fear are two of the most prevalent emotions in divorce, and they last the longest.
 If you think about it, it makes sense.
 Between worry about children, finances, living alone, the divorce process itself (litigation or mediation), maintaining a relationship with your ex, and dating, stress levels can go off the charts!
 The good news is, there are productive ways of dealing with divorce anxiety.

 Some people go on medication to deal with divorce anxiety.
-There is absolutely nothing wrong with it.
+There is absolutely nothing wrong with it and you should never feel embarrassed or ashamed about it.
 Other ways of dealing with divorce anxiety include exercise, yoga, meditation, lifestyle choices, therapy, faith and something I’m going to address below—thinking differently.

 Here are 9 things you might be thinking during your divorce, and 9 ways to think differently.
 My hope is that they ultimately help you in dealing with divorce anxiety: